 I, the undersigned author of this work, understand that James Cook University will make this thesis available for use within the University Library and, via the Australian Digital Theses network, for use elsewhere.
-I declare that the electronic copy of this thesis provided to the James Cook University library is an accurate copy of the print thesis submitted, within the limits of the technology available.
+I declare that the electronic copy of this thesis provided to the James Cook technology available.

-I understand that, as an unpublished work, a thesis has significant protection under the Copyright Act and;
+University library is an accurate copy of the print thesis submitted, within the limits of the

-All users consulting this thesis must agree not to copy or closely paraphrase it in whole or in part without the written consent of the author; and to make proper public written acknowledgement for any assistance which they obtain from it.
-They must also agree to obtain prior written consent from the author before use or distribution of all or part of this thesis within 12 months of its award by James Cook University.
+I understand that, as an unpublished work, a thesis has significant protection under the Copyright without the written consent of the author; and to make proper public written acknowledgement for any assistance which they obtain from it.
+They must also agree to obtain prior written consent from the author before use or distribution of all or part of this thesis within 12 months of its award by